 In Traditional East Asian Medicine, we believe that a healthy body is a balanced body.
 As practitioners, we evaluate the systems of the body to uncover the root causes of imbalance.
 We interview the patient about their symptoms, health history, mental and physical health.
-We also use a unique Chinese Medicine approach by feeling the patient’s wrist pulses and by observing the patterns of the tongue.
+We also use a unique East Asian Medicine approach by feeling the patient’s wrist pulses and by observing the patterns of the tongue.

 One of the patterns that can come up is an imbalance between yin and yang.
-In Chinese Medicine, yin and yang should be in a balanced state.
-If the yin is weak, the symptoms that come up include easily feeling heated, hot flashes, flushing and redness of the face, headaches (especially worsened by dehydration, exertion or the heat/sun), sweating (especially night sweating), quick to anger, and irritability.
+In East Asian Medicine, yin and yang should be in a balanced state.
+If the yin is weak, the symptoms that come up include: easily feeling heated, hot flashes, flushing and redness of the face, headaches (especially worsened by dehydration, exertion or the heat/sun), sweating (especially night sweating), quick to anger, and irritability.

 How do you support the yin?
 Foods, herbs, and lifestyle changes support the yin of the body.

 Include these foods as part of your diet.
 These recommendations are not about exclusively eating only these foods.
 These are healthy foods that you can integrate into your diet to promote balance.
 Some of these foods may already be part of your diet, so continue on.
 There may be foods that you haven’t tried before, so it’s fun to experiment by expanding your diet.
 Food is medicinal, but should also be pleasurable- don’t force yourself to eat foods you don’t enjoy.
 There are plenty of options on this list.

 Grains: barley, buckwheat, millet (avoid millet if you have a thyroid disorder), oats, rice, and wheat.

 **Please note: barley and wheat contain gluten.
 Avoid these if you are gluten sensitive or have celiac disease.

 Vegetables: alfalfa sprout, artichoke, asparagus, cucumber, mung bean sprout, mushrooms, pea, potato, seaweed, string bean, squash, sweet potato, tomato, water chestnut, yam, and zucchini.

 Fruit: Apple, apricot, avocado, banana, blackberry, blueberry, lemon, lime, mango, mulberry, peach, pear, persimmon, pineapple, pomegranate, and watermelon.